Ice packs spend 9 minutes doing their job. Kelvin spends 40.

 Won't it give me ice burn like a frozen gel pack?+

-No. PCMx™ never drops below 10°C, so Kelvin sits directly against bare skin with no cloth barrier needed.
-Ice burn was the single most frequent complaint we found across 146,000 reviews of category-leading cold packs; it's the first problem Kelvin was designed to solve.
+PCMx™ is designed to hold at 10-12°C, well above freezing.
+Unlike frozen gel packs, Kelvin™ is designed for direct skin contact when used as directed, with no towel barrier required.
+Ice burn was the single most frequent complaint we found across 146,000 reviews of category-leading cold packs.
+It's the first problem Kelvin™ was designed to solve.

 How do I know it's actually at the right temperature?+

-A thermochromic strip on the wrap stays ice blue while Kelvin is inside the 10 to 12°C therapeutic window, then fades to white when it needs to recharge.
+A sewn-edge thermochromic indicator badge integrated into the pad edge stays ice blue while Kelvin™ is inside the 10 to 12°C therapeutic window, then fades to white when it needs to recharge.
 No guessing, no thermometer.

 Does it leak or sweat onto my skin and furniture?+